hashicorp/vault/website/source/docs/install/upgrade-to-0.5.html.md

 makes it much more likely that the request will succeed rather than somewhat confusingly failing due to a lack of permissions on `auth/token/renew`.

-## Transit No Longer Upserts Keys By Default
+## Transit Upsertion Behavior Uses Capabilities

 Previously, attempting to encrypt with a key that did not exist would create a key with default values.
 This was convenient but ultimately allowed a client to potentially escape an ACL policy restriction, albeit without any dangerous access.
-However, this is now disabled by default.
-If you want to enable this behavior, you can use the `allow_upsert` parameter to the new `transit/config` endpoint to turn it back on.
+Now that Vault supports more granular capabilities in policies, upsertion behavior is controlled by whether the client has the `create` capability for the request (upsertion is allowed) or only the `update` capability (upsertion is denied).

 ## etcd Physical Backend Uses `sync`